What is it like being a Jumpstart member?

 Can I still participate if I don’t have work-study?

-Yes!
-We encourage all students who are dedicated and motivated to serve with Jumpstart to apply.
+Absolutely!
+The majority of the Jumpstart Corps each year is composed of volunteers.
+We encourage all students who are dedicated and motivated to serve to apply at www.jstart.org/apply.

 Do I have to be an education major to join?

-What if I don’t know very much about children or teaching?
+What if I don’t know very much about working with children or teaching?

-Jumpstart at UConn welcomes students excited to learn more about early childhood education and social responsibility.
+Jumpstart UConn welcomes all students excited to learn more about early childhood education and active citizenship.
 All you need to apply is a willingness to participate and learn.
-Jumpstart provides mandatory training for all Corps members prior to classroom service, as well as ongoing support and supervision throughout the year.
+Jumpstart provides mandatory training for all members prior to classroom service, as well as ongoing support and supervision throughout the year.